 Bing Banff Boom

-A Brief Forward
+A Brief Forward.

 My experience at the auto rental counter in Calgary which, at times, felt tangentially related to a Seinfeld episode presented the opportunity for me to display some equanimity but also, as I see in retrospect, proved portentous regarding the next few weeks.
-It began with a seemingly unduly cumbersome process to simply pick up the car.
+It began with an unduly cumbersome process to simply pick up the car.

 I waited in line to reach the desk where I confirmed my reservation.
 After providing reams more information, enduring the pitches to purchase this, that, or some other type of additional insurance I learned that the company imposed a $10 per day surcharge for taking the car out of the province of Alberta.
 There was the usual attempt to upsell me to a larger car.
 I declined, telling the agent I’d reserved and wanted the smallest car available.

 I then had to take a seat across the lobby and wait for my name to be called at which time they’d provide the keys, have me sign additional paperwork, and direct me to the car’s location.
 This required nearly 20 minutes.
 When the agent called my name, she told me they had upgraded me to a full-sized car but would do so at no additional charge.
 She was not only shocked when I insisted that I wanted the compact car I’d reserved but told me that she didn’t know if they had a compact car available.
-(It seems they could take the reservation but not hold the reservation.)
-I told the agent that I’d find a sub-compact more acceptable than a larger car.

 Another 20 minutes passed before they managed to scrounge up a Honda Civic – one I assumed had been very recently returned because it hadn’t been vacuumed or washed.
 The agent then waived all but two days of the out of province surcharge.
 By this time, I was hungry and had spent more than an hour and a half longer in the airport than I’d anticipated so I made no attempt to negotiate the waiver of the final two days.
 However, the delay meant bypassing some of the places I’d wanted to visit between the airport and the park.

-Although the primary focus on this trip will be the time I spend in Wyoming and Montana, I started in Canada’s Banff National Park nestled in the Canadian Rocky Mountains which have their northern terminus at the Laird River in the northeastern corner of the Yukon Territory and end at the U.S. border in the south.
+Although the primary focus on this trip will be the time I spend in Wyoming and Montana, I started in Canada’s Banff National Park nestled in the Canadian Rocky Mountains which have their northern terminus at the Laird River in the northeastern corner of the Yukon Territory and end at the U S border in the south.
 As for my route in Canada, it looked generally like this (though I’d use AB2 on my return to Calgary):

 If you enlarge the map, you can complete my Alberta circle.
 Look directly west from Sweet Grass and find Carway.
 Follow AB2 north toward Calgary.
 This is my route north from Glacier National Park.